AWARDS

 The King's Award for Voluntary Service is the highest award given to volunteer groups across the UK for outstanding work done in their local communities.

 Over the years some of Dumfries and Galloway's voluntary groups have been winners of this prestigious award which was formerly The Queen's Award for Voluntary Service.
-Among them are D&G Bloodbikes, the D&G Befriending Project and D&G LGBTPlus.
+Among them are D&G Bloodbikes, D&G Befriending Project and D&G LGBTPlus.

 Forms, Guidance and Information